 August 1973 – Before the inquest in September (when Raymond Chow had outlined which lies to spew and spit from his mouth), William Cheung (who inducted Bruce Lee in Wing Chun classes) undertook an investigation.
 He found that there was a murder conspiracy but hasn’t offered a penny for his thoughts to the H.K. public.
 40 years later, Betty Ting-Pei claimed that she didn’t like Bruce that much (despite the time that she threatened to commit suicide if he ended the liaison).
-40 years earlier, police were called to investigate a brown paper parcel which has a controversial message concerning Betty Ting-Pei:
+40 years earlier, police were called to investigate a brown paper parcel which has a controversial message concerning her:

 “Betty knows the cause of Bruce’s death.”

 1974 – Ray produces a movie called Stoner to prove that Lee was going to act in a movie with George Lazenby and Betty.
 Wu Ngan’s creepiness shows him up for being in his second and last H.K. movie as a gangster who injects Lazenby.
 Why would Lee’s butler return to H.K. after hightailing it to England?!
 Stoner contains two consecutive scenes alluding to Lee’s final hours (a gang beating before being dumped on Betty’s bed).
 Ray’s gallows humour makes it clear that the casting of an ex-Bond was to retaliate against Lee’s interest in being 007’s next sidekick.
 As mentioned in my article about Game of Death, the movie passed the midway point of filming (as relayed by Lam Ching-Ying).
 What I will mention here instead of that article is that even Bruce’s son, Brandon, claimed that there wasn’t really that much left to film.